Original Research ARTICLE

 In conclusion, we present a PK/PD model that adequately describes the sedative effects of HR7056 in Chinese healthy volunteers.
 No covariate effects considered to be clinically relevant were observed.
 Nevertheless, the limited number of subjects in our study and the strict entry criteria set for the clinical trial could have obscured the covariate effect.
 Therefore, it cannot be concluded from these fairly limited data and narrow demographic characteristics that which covariate will be clinically relevant to the PK/PD of HR7056, but the possibility of the covariate effect should be borne in mind in future studies, which will have more data of target population added in.
 In the meanwhile, simulations based on the final models can predict the target effect of the induction and maintenance of anesthesia and guide dosing optimization, which will enable maintenance doses to be given more accurately for future study.

 YZ wrote the manuscript.
-BH and JJ designed the research.
-YZ, BH, HW, and JJ. performed the research.
+PH, XC, and JJ designed the research.
+YZ, PH, HW, and JJ performed the research.
+XC, YH, NS, and KS organized the clinical trial.
 YZ and JW analyzed the data.

 Conflict of Interest Statement